Shinmera/staple/README.md

         (staple:markup-code-snippets-ignoring-errors
          (staple:compile-source docstring :markdown))))

 This will parse the docstring as Markdown and cross-reference all code snippets.
+Make sure to also load the `staple-markdown` system in your extension file.

 #### Changing Document Formatting